c4ss1uslab/digitalgarden/src/site/notes/writings/a short philosophy on privilege - having, building, sharing.md

 let me share a few examples.

 ---
 ### a(n) (emerging) useful taxonomy of privilege (in the works)

-**level 1:** acknowledging basic conditions about growing up in the context you did
+#### **level 1:** acknowledging basic conditions about growing up in the context you did.

 like everyone else - each with their own distinct set - growing up, i had several privileges:

-under my parents' control:
+##### privileges under my parents' control:

+- having my own room during 95% of my childhood/teenage years
 - pretty liberal parents (not dogmatic, mostly allowed me to explore my interests)
 - access to electronics from an early age
+- incentive and support to practice sports/develop myself athletically
 - allowed time/freedom to self-educate through screens and games
 - lots of HQs available at home
 - a lot of time alone
-- support to develop myself athletically
 - education at reasonably good, standard modern private/middle class schools
 - a lot of arguments and emotional trauma at home
+##### privileges coming from my family:

+- a grandparent's home with a huge mango tree
+- 4 alive, caring grandparents

 interestingly, we could notice many of these things are double-edged swords.